cncf/kubernetes-community-days/planning/content-management.md

 * Give higher priority to content that has not been previously presented
 * Try for a good balance between local and out-of-town speakers
+* It is important to have no more than 30% of your content be sponsored content, as these are community events that aim to be vendor-nuetral
 * Prioritize new event speakers: Kubernetes Community Days is a supportive environment to encourage new voices in our space

 ## Set up a clear timeline on content reviews